-The first gathering point, as the group manager, must select and specify the intermediary collecting sites and the points of origin of waste and residues generators that are covered by the scope of the certificate.

-The flowchart on annex 10.1 shows how the "points of origin" and "intermediary collecting sites" supply the "first gathering point".
+The first gathering point, as the group manager, must select and specify the logistic sites and the points of origin of waste and residues generators that are covered by the scope of the certificate.
+The flowchart on annex 10.1 shows how the "points of origin" and "logistic sites" supply the "first gathering point".

-- 4. The 'processing unit' is the facility where the wastes or residues are converted partially or entirely into biofuels, bioliquids, biogas transport fuel, heating or cooling and power. - 5.
+- 4. The 'processing unit' is the facility where the wastes or residues are converted partially or entirely into biofuels, bioliquids, biomass fuels, biogas transport fuel, heating or cooling and power. - 5.
 'Trader(s)' are economic operators that take legal ownership of the material in the buying and selling activity of wastes and residues. - 6.
 'The last part of the chain of custody (or last interface)' is the site where the biofuel, biogas transport fuel, heating or cooling and power are produced or sold under the technical specifications required by the market of the Member State [MS].

-Economic operators that initially receive wastes or residues from the suppliers (e.g., restaurants, intermediary collecting sites, or traders are called 'First Gathering Points'.
+Economic operators that initially receive wastes or residues from the suppliers (e.g., restaurants or traders) are called 'First Gathering Points'.
 These economic operators sometimes combine different interfaces in the supply chain, such as collection, treatment, and processing operations.
 For instance, biogas plants typically have both interfaces on the same site.

-Economic operators which exclusively conduct mechanical processing (sedimentation, filtration) of wastes or residues are considered as 'first gathering points', not as 'processing units'.
+Economic operators which exclusively conduct mechanical processing in the context of waste treatment and management (sorting, sedimentation, filtration, shredding, hygienization, deconditioning) of wastes or residues are considered as 'first gathering points', not as 'processing units'.
 This is the case as long as no chemical transformation takes place.

 Economic operators that process biomass made from wastes or residues to the technical standard needed for use as fuel or as bioliquids to produce electricity are called '(last) interfaces'.
-These can be biodiesel, biogas transport fuel facilities, injection biomethane, bioethanol or treatment facilities.

-'First Gathering Points', interfaces and suppliers that are active before the '(last) interfaces' above and are registered in the 2BS voluntary scheme need to be audited and certified according to the procedure [2BS-PRO-02]5 and the audit standard [2BS-STD-01]6.
+These can be biodiesel, biogas transport fuel facilities, injection biomethane, bioethanol, treatment facilities or energy facilities.
+'First Gathering Points', interfaces and suppliers that are active before the '(last) interfaces' above and are registered in the 2BS voluntary scheme need to be audited and certified according to the procedure [2BS-PRO-02]7 and the audit standard [2BS-STD-01]8.

-5 [2BS-PRO-02]: 2BSvs procedure => "Requirements for the Certification Process"
+7 [2BS-PRO-02]: 2BSvs procedure => "Requirements for the Certification Process"

-^{6 [2}BS-STD-01]: 2BSvs audit standard => Requirements related to the verification of the feedstock applicable to the first gathering point - first interface
+8 [2BS-STD-01]: 2BSvs audit standard => Requirements related to the verification of the feedstock applicable to the first gathering point - first interface